 Mitsubishi describe the core of their FR and A2 products as ‘mineral filled core’ and ‘high mineral filled core’ respectively:

 In passing, the manufacturer’s description of the Alpolic FR core as ‘non-combustible’ is misleading.
 Its calorific value is given as something less than 13 MJ/kg, more than four times the value considered to be of ‘limited combustibility’ in the UK:

-C.2.2) Certificates for ACM panels
+C.2.2) Certificates and classification reports for ACM panels

 According to a recent (August 2017) BBA Agrément Certificate, Reynobond ACM panels comprise two aluminium sheets bonded to either side of a PE core:

 Similarly, a BBA Agrément Certificate with the same date describes Alucobond as consisting of a core layer bonded either side to aluminium outer skins: